Heat For Neck Pain Relief – Heat Therapy Methods, Benefits & Precautions

 Heat may be used to ease chronic neck pain associated with arthritis and/or poorly healed neck injuries.
 The easiest and most effective way to apply heat to the neck muscles is the use of neck wraps designed specifically for the neck.

-Other methods of applying heat for neck pain relief are hot showers, hot water bottles, hot tubs and electric heating pads.
+Other methods of applying heat for neck pain relief are hot showers, hot water bottles, neck wraps, hot tubs and electric heating pads.
+Most use moist heat and our new wraps using infrared heat therapy.

 Hot water bottles are frequently used to apply heat.
 Fill the bottle half full of hot water.
 Remove the excess air by pressing it above the water level with your hands, this helps it conform more readily to the body.
 Check the temperature against the back of your hand or forearm to make sure it’s not too hot.
 A towel wrapped around the bottle provides comfort and safety.
 After applying heat, hang the bottle upside down to dry.
 A disadvantage to this method is that the water cools rapidly and must be changed frequently.